linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ## Desktop

-You can create new file/folder, sort files, set hot corners and wallpapers, etc. on desktop.
+You can create a new file/folder, sort files, set hot corners and wallpapers, etc. on desktop.

 ![0|contextmenu](jpg/contextmenu.jpg)

 ### Create New File/Folder
-You can create new folder, common documents, or doing general operations for files on desktop, just like in file manager.
+You can create a new folder, common documents, or doing general operations for files the on desktop, just like in file manager.

 - Right click on desktop and click on **New folder**, enter the name for it.
 - Right click on desktop and click on **New document**, select the type and enter its name.